-It’s often said that “content is king,” but let’s face it, content has an expiration date.
-No matter how much time you invest in it, the results you get from creating and sharing any given piece of content diminishes over time.
-However, how much time you get out of each post depends on the platform.
+It’s often said that “content is king,” but let’s face it, the life span of social media content has an expiration date.
+No matter how much time you invest in it, the results you get from creating and sharing any given piece of content diminish over time.
+However, how much time you get out of each post depends on the social media platform.
 Let’s take a look.

 Twitter: 18 Minutes

 The half-life of a tweet is approximately 18 minutes, according to Moz.
 That means a tweet will get roughly half of all the retweets it will ever receive in those precious few minutes.
 A few things influence this.
 For example, if you have more followers, you’ll get more retweets, and the half-life will be extended.
 Researchers also discovered a correlation between the number of posts a brand makes and the half-life of its tweets.
 The longer a post sits at the top of your feed, the more likely it is to get picked up.
 However, that only helps to a point.
 It’s generally recommended brands tweet 15 times per day due to the exceptionally short tweet lifespans.

 Facebook: 2 Hours